quadrate-language/quadrate/docs/docs/docs/tutorial-modules.md

 quadc -I /path/to/qd-mymodule -r /path/to/qd-mymodule/examples/simple.qd
 ```

 The `-I` flag adds a module search path.
-The compiler reads `quadrate.toml` to match the module name, so your directory can be named anything (e.g., `qd-mymodule`) while the module is imported by its module name (e.g., `mymodule`).
+The compiler reads `qd.json` to match the module name, so your directory can be named anything (e.g., `qd-mymodule`) while the module is imported by its module name (e.g., `mymodule`).

 You can specify multiple `-I` paths if your module depends on other local modules: